keenan-burnett/yeti_radar_odometry/README.md

 ./build/yeti/odometry <sequence_name>
 ```

 `localization.cpp` This program peforms metric localization between radar scans collected in opposite directions.
 This example relies data taken from our own platform, Boreas.
-Dowload some example data for this using this script (1.6 GB):
+Dowload some example data for this using this script (54 GB):

 ```
-./scripts/download_data.sh
+scripts/download_data.sh
 ```

+Note that you'll need to be set up with an AWS S3 account and have their CLI installed.

 Example usage: (Note that the location of your data and the ground truth csv is hard-coded for now.)
 ```